Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-3.md

 Seems overly complex to me, but that’s how it works!

-The next value in my OPRETURN (yours will be different) is:
+The next value in my OP_RETURN (yours will be different) is:

 `a188099f5774034c11e8b21cd4b6c4a0c911e35b173ad7d5fa6fe4faa03c27e5`